 My parents advised me to complete my professional education which I had left mid-way and then to prioritize earnings.
 With their support, I resumed my Chartered Accountancy studies.

-Though I had artificial limbs and could walk but the very fact that I could not do certain things used to bother me subconsciously and dwelling on the past created more pain.
+Though I had artificial limbs and could walk the very fact that I could not do certain things used to bother me subconsciously and dwelling on the past created more pain.
 Because of all this, I was NOT even clearing my Chartered Accountancy exams.

 Nevertheless, with my dad's blessings, today I am a Qualified Chartered Accountant, CFM, M.com and Direct Tax Practitioner working in Dubai.

 I am happily married and life is amazing.
-My wife has no severe physical constraint.
+My wife has no severe physical constraints.
 I have a child who is now 9 years old.
-I can proudly say that CA has transformed my life from ‘disabled to differently-abled‘.
+I can proudly say that CA has transformed my life from ‘disabled to differently-abled'.

 17. My Journey from a Bright Child to Failing CA